reshalfahsi/reshalfahsi.github.io/software.md

 <img src="https://raw.githubusercontent.com/reshalfahsi/novel-view-synthesis/master/assets/qualitative_result.gif" alt="qualitative_result" width="400">

-The rendered 3D view of a buildozer viewed from <i>z</i> = 3.5, <i>ϕ</i> = −15°, and <i>θ</i> = 0° to 360°.
+The rendered 3D view of a bulldozer viewed from <i>z</i> = 0, <i>z</i> = 0, <i>z</i> = 3.5, <i>ϕ</i> = −15°, and <i>θ</i> = 0° to 360°.

 </div>

 Legend has it that the artificial neural network (ANN) is infamously known as the universal approximator, which can fit any existing function.
-By exploiting this fact, we can build a network that approximates a function that maps spatial positions (_x_, _y_, _z_) and camera rays (these rays are acquired through calculation involving viewing directions (_θ_ (rotating along _y_ axis), _ϕ_ (rotating along _x_ axis)) and the spatial positions) to RGB pixels.
+By exploiting this fact, we can build a network that approximates a function that maps spatial positions (_x_, _y_, _z_) and camera rays (these rays are acquired through the calculation of the camera matrix involving viewing directions (_θ_ (rotating along the _y_-axis), _ϕ_ (rotating along the _x_-axis)) and the spatial positions) to RGB pixels.
 Such a network, called the Neural Radiance Field, or NeRF in short, can be used to solve the problem of novel view synthesis of a scene.
 The network is coerced to overfit the function, which generates an RGB image (and also a depth map).
 These generated images (the final images are procured by computing the transmittance that is applied to the freshly generated images) from multiple angles are then collected, rendering the 3D representation of a certain object.
 In this project, a bulldozer from the Tiny NeRF dataset is used.
 This project's source code is hosted on [Github](https://github.com/reshalfahsi/novel-view-synthesis)

 ### Image Super-Resolution Using ESRGAN ###